Visiting Universal Studios

 Alex and I were a little limited on when we go to Orlando since we were only in the States for five weeks, but I would have loved if we had gone in February instead of July.
 Bottom line: it was brutally hot and humid and since it’s the summer holidays, the crowds were insane.
 We went on a Monday and Tuesday and still had to wait almost two hours for some of the rides.
 The humidity was way worse than South Africa and Alex (the guy raised in Africa) was sweating more than I’d ever seen.
 But hey, that’s Florida for ya.
 Luckily the rides had fans (and sometimes air conditioning) in the waiting area.

-What is your favorite roller coaster?
-What about your favorite Disney Park?
+What is your favorite roller coaster at Universal/Islands of Adventure?
 Which theme park should Alex check out next?
 Let me know in the comments!